High Bill Concerns

 - It is important to clean or replace the condenser, coils or filters on some appliances regularly.
 You may need to replace the appliance itself.
 Many times old electrical wiring will have loose connections resulting in increased electrical use and create potential safety hazards.

-- Has there been any underground excavation recently?
-If you have underground wiring, the electrical wires may have been nicked resulting in an electric fault.
-Many times these faults are high resistant and won’t trip your breaker.
-When this type or fault occurs, the electricity flows directly into the ground thus increasing your electrical usage.
+Has there been any underground excavation recently?
+If you have underground wiring, the electrical wires may have been damaged resulting in an electric fault.
+Many times these faults are high resistant and won't trip your breaker.
+When this type of fault occurs, the electricity flows directly into the ground thus increasing your electrical usage.